-Award Mechanism Purpose of Award Max Award/Year (Direct Cost) Max Award Duration (years) Research Award Conduct research based on preliminary data that will achieve or advance work within one or more stated research priorities. \$300,000 3 Pilot Award Gather preliminary data or demonstrate proof-of-principle with potential for high impact within one or more stated research priorities. \$250,000 2 New Investigator Award Support and enable new investigators to initiate an independent research program with potential to demonstrate proof-of-principle with potential for high impact, or conduct research based on preliminary data within one or more stated research priorities. \$200,000 3 Postdoctoral Award Support postdoctoral research training under a designated mentor to conduct high impact research within one or more stated research priorities.
+Award Mechanism Purpose of Award Max Direct Costs/Year Max Duration (years) Research Award Conduct research based on preliminary data that will achieve or advance work within one or more stated research priorities. \$300,000 3 Pilot Award Gather preliminary data or demonstrate proof-of-principle with potential for high impact within one or more stated research priorities. \$250,000 2 New Investigator Award Support and enable new investigators to initiate an independent research program with potential to demonstrate proof-of-principle with potential for high impact, or conduct research based on preliminary data within one or more stated research priorities. \$200,000 3 Postdoctoral Award Support postdoctoral research training under a designated mentor to conduct high impact research within one or more stated research priorities.
 See Appendix B 3 Predoctoral Award Support doctoral student research training with a designated mentor within one or more stated research priorities.
-See Appendix B 3 Community Partnered Participatory Research Pilot Award Support development of an equitable community and academic research partnership to conduct pilot research that gathers preliminary data or addresses a research question on a tobacco- related health issue of importance to a community in California. \$500,000 (\$250,000/Co- PI) 2 Community Partnered Participatory Research Full Award Support an existing, equitable community and academic research partnership to conduct follow-on research that builds on preliminary data, addresses a research question on a tobacco-related health issue of importance to a community in California, and leads to a sustainable tobacco prevention or treatment intervention. \$600,000 (\$300,000/Co- PI) 3 Partnered Maternal Cessation Award Support development and evaluation of culturally-tailored interventions for smoking cessation among individuals from Black, Indigenous, and People of Color (BIPOC), Native American, and Alaska Native communities. \$500,000 (\$250,000/Co- PI) 2 Single Investigator Maternal Cessation Award Support the creation of a data repository available to researchers with an interest in the clinical population (Black, Indigenous, and People of Color (BIPOC), Native American, and Alaska Native communities). \$250,000 2 Student Research Supplement Allow active research training and participation by undergraduate and master's degree students under the mentorship of a currently funded TRDRP PI of a non-training award.
-Supplements are funded above the award mechanism cap. \$20,000 2 Cornelius Hopper Diversity Supplement Train promising individuals from underrepresented communities and/or those who wish to pursue careers in one or more stated research priorities focused on underserved communities.
-Supplements are funded above the award mechanism cap. \$20,000 2
+See Appendix B 3 Community- Partnered Participatory Research Pilot Award Support partnered research addressing tobacco-related health disparities with a strong rationale and potential to inform a tobacco prevention or treatment intervention in the future. \$500,000 (\$250,000/Co -PI) 2 Community- Partnered Participatory Research Full Award Support partnered research addressing tobacco-related health disparities focused on the development, testing, or evaluation of a tobacco prevention or treatment intervention. \$600,000 (\$300,000/Co -PI) 3 Partnered Maternal Cessation Award Support development and evaluation of culturally-tailored interventions for smoking cessation among pregnant individuals residing in communities disproportionately impacted by tobacco-related illness and adverse maternal outcomes. \$500,000 (\$250,000/Co -PI) 2 Single Investigator Maternal Cessation Award Support the investigation between smoking behavior and its relationship to environmental, behavioral, and clinical factors that result in adverse maternal and perinatal health outcomes, specific to communities disproportionately impacted by tobacco-related illness. \$250,000 2 Smoke- and Vape-free Scholars Initiative Funded awards will support mentorship and training activities that include enabling undergraduate, post-bac and master's-level students from CSU/CCCs to conduct tobacco-related research projects in a mentor's laboratory or team, while also engaging in local tobacco control activities and participating in other educational activities.
+See RFP 4 Student Research Supplement Supplements are available to support California residents and trainees on funded grants.
+Please see the TRDRP website for more details. \$20,000 2 Cornelius Hopper Disparities Supplement Supplements are available to support California residents and trainees on funded grants.
+Please see the TRDRP website for more details. \$20,000 2